el-monke/StockTradingSystem/README.md

 # StockTradingSystem
-A system for training stockbrokers on buying and selling stock.
+A collaboration group project for IFT 401 Capstone for buying and selling stocks using Flask, Python, and HTML